 Temperature

 Like most swags, if you lay in the sun with it all zipped up, you will create your very own sauna.
-Fortunately, the Big Daddy Deluxe Swag has great options for airflow.
-Both sides of the tent roll completely up, allowing you to sleep with just the fly tent either on one side or both.
+Fortunately, the Big Daddy Deluxe Swag has great airflow options.
+Both sides of the tent roll up, allowing you to sleep with just the fly tent on one or both sides.
 The two ends also have a window under the storm flaps that you can open.

 Wind

-Due to the generous length of the swag, there is quite a bit of sag in the sides.
-Now, this isn’t an issue in great weather but if it’s raining and there are two of you in the swag, this makes it harder to avoid accidentally touching the sides.
-It almost needs a third set of semi-circle poles fitted to the middle but this would of course increase the weight and set-up time of the tent.
+Due to the generous length of the swag, there is quite a bit of sag on the sides.
+Now, this isn’t an issue in great weather, but if it’s raining and there are two of you in the swag, it is harder to avoid accidentally touching the sides.
+It almost needs a third set of semi-circle poles fitted to the middle.
+But this would, of course, increase the weight and set-up time of the tent.

 Pros